Dragon20180618/GSOC_2020/Proposal.md

 ### Here are the awards I have received related to this project

 * Blue Bridge Cup Regional 5th
 * Blue Bridge Cup National Programming Competition second prize.

-> > I think two months  coding maybe get a better software.
-Not only basic power, may be we will let hpx-cuda be much better.
+> > I think two months for coding maybe get a better software.
+Not only the basic power, may be we will let hpx-cuda be much better.